Broken Mammoth: Artifacts and lithic assemblages

 According to C.E.
 Holmes, the Beringian Period was the oldest in the Tanana River Valley.
 This was the period prior to 13,000 B.P., when a land bridge connecting Alaska and Siberia still remained.

 In turn, the Beringian Period is subdivided into the older part, dating prior to 13,500 B.P., and the more recent part, called the Chindadn complex, falling between 13,500 B.P. and 13,000 B.P.

 The lithics (Stone tools) dated prior to 13,500 B.P. include bifacial tools, blade and microblade technology.
 Only three sites in the Tanana River Valley have reliably dated to this period, Swan Point, Mead site, and Broken Mammoth.

 The Broken Mammoth site can be considered a part of the Nenana complex of tool manufacturing and techniques.

 The Chindadn complex dates to 13,500 B.P. to 13,000 B.P.
 The lithics from this period are small triangular or teardrop-shaped bifaces, usually made of thin flake and often poorly flaked.
 The Chindadn complex is inadequately seen at the Broken Mammoth site; only a few flakes and bones are directly dated to within this time period with no microblades being found yet at this time.

 Transitional Period

 The Transitional Period followed the Beringian Period from 13,000 B.P. to 9,500 B.P.
 Two types of Chindadn points are associated with this time period, Chindadn point two being triangular shaped and Chindadn point three having a concave shaped base.

 Points found at Broken Mammoth of these two type date to approximately 12,100 B.P.
 Radiocarbon dating of charcoal from hearths found at the site date to approximately to 10,290 B.P. and 12,270 B.P.

-At other Tanana River Valley sites such as Swan Point and Healey Lake, microblades were also found with these sites but curiously enough not at Broken Mammoth.
+At other Tanana River Valley sites such as Swan Point and Healey Lake, microblades were also found with these sites, but not at Broken Mammoth.
 The reasons for the absence of microblade technology of this time period at Broken Mammoth remain unclear.